brennane/RepRapGuru/Kit_Review.md

 ## Reviewer Adjustment: "positive"

 Finally, after writing this review.
 I think it edges slightly more pessimistic.
 If you are DIY'er then go have fun and expect some bumps.
-If you are buying this for a 12-year old kid ... prepare to help out.
-The
+If you are buying this as a christmas present for a family member, be prepared to help out.
+The build manual opens with this expection which I think is appropriate for this kit:

+- A little better than basic understanding of electronics
+- A little better than basic understanding of mechanical components
+- A little better than basic computer skills